osandadeshan/SoapUI-To-Gauge-Plugin/README.md

-# SoapUI_Report_Generation_Using_Gauge
+# SoapUI To Gauge Plugin

-## New framework to execute SoapUI XML from Gauge Framework and generate a detailed HTML Report
+Java plugin to execute SoapUI XML from Gauge and generate a detailed HTML Report.